vic-ma/howtodismantle.github.io/_posts/2024-01-12-Dismantle-Hubspot-API-Create-an-interactive-form-to-submit-contact-data-directly-to-Hubspot-by-using-REST-API.md

 Let's have a look now at the code behind the submit button.
 Here's what happens:

 1. The JSON string is stored in a variable with three placeholders within the string.
 They all begin with a `@` character, to make them easier to identify.
-2. The placeholders are replaced by the actual values that come from the three input controls of the screen.
+2. The placeholders are replaced by the actual values that come from the three input controls on the screen.
 3. This is the actual HTTP call.
 It's a POST call, according to the documentation.
 We need to add two headers to make it work.
     * The first header is `Authorization`.
 Here, we submit he value `Bearer <mytoken>`.
     * The second header is `Content-Type`.
 We set it to `application/json`, otherwise HubSpot won't understand what to do with the string in the HTTP body.